tguild/vehicle_signal_specification/docs-gen/content/tools/_index.md

 The tools are available under the ```vss-tools``` directory.

-The release management process will be driven in the context of GENIVI and its Remote Vehicle Interaction expert group.
+The release management process will be driven in the context of GENIVI and its connected vehicle projects.